hadley/adv-r/Function-operators.md

 models <- lapply(datasets, failwith(NULL, glm),
   formula = y ~ x1 + x2 * x3)

+# remove failed models (NULLs) with compact
 ok_models <- compact(models)
+# use where to exctract the datasets corresponding to failed models
 failed_data <- datasets[where(models, is.null)]
 ```